wpmetabox/docsv2/docs/tutorials/create-taxonomy-thumbnails-featured-images-mb-views.md

 ### 4.6.
 Styling the page

-To style the page, go back to the edit template in the Views.
+To style the page, go back to the edit template in the **Views**.

-Before styling, we should add some Div tags and classes to divide information into different parts.
+Before styling, we should add some **Div** tags and classes to divide information into different parts.

 ![Add div tags and classes to the template for styling.](https://i.imgur.com/dVIBX0z.png)